-Open to Grades: 10 & 12 Length of Course: Full Year Graduation Requirement: Elective or Occupational Prerequisite: None Goals/Skills Developed:
+Open to Grades: 10 & 12 Length of Course: Full Year Graduation Requirement:

 This course is strongly recommended for students who want to improve their verbal communication, teamwork skills, time management skills and organizational skills.
 It is a year long course in which all members of ASB must attend.
 Leadership is open for any student wishing to improve the environment of LCHS through activities, school spirit, and school participation.
 Students must also be willing to challenge themselves and others mentally and be willing to assume leadership positions.